Positive Reinforcement Techniques to Prevent Unwanted Behaviors

 Putting Behaviors on Cue

-Once you have taught a behavior, that behavior can be put on a cue so that the caregiver can ask the cat to engage in that behavior when desired.
+Once you have taught a behavior (such as the example of sitting described above), that behavior can be put on a cue so that the caregiver can ask the cat to engage in that behavior when desired by the caregiver.

 Integrating Cues

-• A verbal word (such as “sit”) or a visual cue (such as a hand signal) can be integrated so the cat can be asked to sit in the future.
+• A verbal word (such as “sit”) or a visual cue (such as a hand signal) can be integrated so it can be used to ask the cat to sit in the future.

-• The cue should be introduced after the cat is reliably sitting; then, the cue can be presented at the same time as the behavior, then immediately before the behavior, and then slowly backed up so that it precedes the behavior.
+• The cue should be introduced after the cat reliably engages in the behavior (e.g., sitting); then, the cue can be presented at the same time as the behavior (e.g., by saying the word “sit” at the same time the cat sits).
+Then, start to introduce the cue immediately before the cat engages in the behavior and gradually increase the time so that the cue precedes the behavior.
 For example:

 1. Watch for the cat to sit.
 When the cat sits down fully, say the cue word “Sit” and provide a reward.
 Repeat this step several times.